Sarah-Bue/knit-space/README.md

 #### User Dashboard

 The Dashboard lets users view all their saved posts in one continuous list.
 A link to the Dashboard only appears for logged-in users.
 Each post is presented as a more condensed version of the post preview and will open the full-page post when clicked.
-Users can delete their saved posts from their Dashboard at any time and rearrange their posts using drag-and-drop functionality.
+Users can delete their saved posts from their Dashboard anytime and rearrange them using drag-and-drop functionality.

 <details>
 <summary> Dashboard Images </summary>